pachyderm/pachyderm/examples/joins/README.md

 ***Goal***

-We are going to list all purchases by zip code and understand what datum was created by our `inner join` input in the process.
+We are going to list all purchases by zip code and understand what datums are created by our `inner join` input in the process.
 Quick overview of our pipeline:

 1. **Pipeline input repositories**: The `purchases` and the `stores` repo are joined (`inner join`) on the STOREID of their file name.